pradeish29/Animixplay-page/README.md

 # Animixplay-page
-The landing of the then famous anime page ANIMIXPLAY
+The over simplified landing page of the then famous anime page ANIMIXPLAY

 See the output of the code